How To Get The Real Scoop About Writer’s Relief

 But, as much as it’s important that we have experience in publishing, what may be more important is our talent for research, organization, and successful targeting.
 The bulk of what we do is the “grunt work” of making submissions; our time-saving research and organization skills go to work for you.
 You focus on constantly improving your writing, and we’ll handle the paperwork of making submissions.

 Since we’re creative types, we have something of an alternative workplace.
 We work a shorter workday than most and we always have a canine mascot or two!
-Click here for a slide show of the Writer’s Relief staff (including me!).
+Click here for photos of the Writer’s Relief staff (including me!).

 Many writers who have been newly accepted to our client list ask to speak with our current and former clients.
 We LOVE our clients; our job is to make their lives easier—to save them time, not to ask them for time-consuming favors.
 In an age of identity theft and other dangers, it would not be ethical for us to give out our clients’ personal information.
 We protect the privacy of everyone who works with us; we hope you can find assurance in that.